 Many people agree that the European Union’s enlargement process is flawed.
-As a consequence, none of the aspiring EU members meet their targets on the path to membership on time and some do not meet them at all.
+As a consequence, none of the aspiring EU members meets their targets on the path to membership on time and some do not meet them at all.
 Simultaneously, a number of unwanted side effects occur, such as growing anti-EU sentiment or re-orientation of some states towards other global powers.
 While in one way or another this is true for all aspiring members, the EU’s disappointment with this situation seems to be particularly big in the case of the Western Balkans.
 The European Union’s stake in this region seems to be either higher or sometimes more personal than with e.g. Ukraine or Turkey.
-At least this is the impression you get, when you listen to European leaders talking on the subject.
+At least this is the impression you get when you listen to European leaders talking on the subject.
 One explanation would be that the cultural and historic experience with the Western Balkans ties us to them more strongly than to other countries.
 This is often framed in a nostalgic way that talks about the Habsburg Empire or the diplomatic relationships of Tito’s Yugoslavia with European states.

 However, the European Union is historically tied to the Balkans in more ways than it wants to admit.
 While Europeans spent a lot of money, time and energy to improve life the region for decades, it is equally true that Europeans made decisions that affected the Western Balkans negatively, too.
 The most drastic example is the inability or unwillingness to prevent the genocide in Bosnia in the 90s.
 At the same time, there is a notion within EU Europe that the Balkans need to overcome their past and focus on the future.
 It is almost as if Europe had never learnt that without coming to terms with the past, there cannot be a healthy development of society towards a better future.
 Another example would be the European Union’s continuous support for Balkan leaders who are leaning towards autocracy or who are actively dismantling liberal democracy while faking EU values in front of a European audience.